radius-project/radius/docs/content/getting-started/install-cli.md

 Radius can be used with any text editor, but Radius-specific optimizations are available for [Visual Studio Code](https://code.visualstudio.com/).
 The Project Radius VSCode extension provides syntax highlighting, completion, and linting.

-Install the VSCode extension from `.vsix` file.
+Install the VSCode extension from `.vsix` file:

 - [Download](https://radiuspublic.blob.core.windows.net/tools/vscode/edge/rad-vscode-bicep.vsix)
 - In VSCode, manually install the extension using the *Install from VSIX* command in the Extensions view command drop-down.